From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Results

 \subsection{Predicting \gls{nlg} performance}

-As mentioned before, we do not aim to completely eliminate \gls{nlg} tasks but to reduce compute needs by relying on the \gls{nlu} reformulations.
-Running occasional \gls{nlg} evaluations during training is still beneficial as it gives exact model performance on the \gls{nlg} formulations.
+As mentioned before, we do not aim to completely eliminate \gls{nlg} tasks but to reduce compute needs during model training by relying on the \gls{nlu} reformulations.
+Running occasional \gls{nlg} evaluations is still beneficial as it gives exact model performance on the \gls{nlg} formulations.
 In order to further reduce the frequency of such occasional \gls{nlg} evaluations, in this section we aim at predicting the \gls{nlg} performance of a model by training linear regression models.
 More precisely, to predict the \gls{nlg} performance of a given model at timestep $i$, we leverage both \gls{nlg} and \gls{nlu} performance scores at timesteps $i-1$, $i-2$ and $i-3$ as training data and \gls{nlu} performance at timestep $i$ as input for the prediction.
-Table~\ref{tab:pred} present absolute prediction error (Err.), and similarly as before, Spearman correlation coefficients of model rank correlations based on the gold and predicted \gls{nlg} performances.
+Table~\ref{tab:pred} presents absolute prediction error (Err.), and similarly as before, Spearman correlation coefficients of model rank correlations based on the gold and predicted \gls{nlg} performances.
 Additionally, we visualize the predicted performance curves in Figure~\ref{fig:pred}.

-As can be seen on Table~\ref{tab:pred}, the \gls{mc} reformulation outperforms \gls{ll}, achieving 5.4\% prediction error at most.
+As can be seen on Table~\ref{tab:pred}, all three reformulation versions perform on par with each other, achieving 6.4\% prediction error at most.
 As expected, \gls{mc} and \gls{mc}$_{rnd}$ perform on par, the former being slightly better, highlighting the advantage of smart distractors.
 When looking at the average rank correlations of our 8 models we found strong Spearman correlation values on all tasks, except GSM8K which still show moderate correlation.
 We hypothesize that this is due to the difficult nature, and the low results (under 0.2\% on the majority of the training course; Figure~\ref{fig:pred}), of the task, thus model ranking is more prone to noise than in case of other tasks.
 Overall, predicting \gls{nlg} performance using only 3 training datapoints proves efficient in following generative model performance more closely, while requiring only few expensive direct \gls{nlg} benchmark evaluation, striking a balance between precise \gls{nlg} performance monitoring and compute efficiency.